masif2002/flutter-notes/README.md

 * `this.text` refers to the _text_ variable declared in the class, down below
 ## Widgets
 * 'Container' is a type of widget that is commonly used for layout and styling
+* 'Icon' to use Icons
+* You can wrap widgets with 'Opacity' widget to control the opacity.
+But has performance overhead, so not recommended

 ### Column
 * The `Column` widget by default takes up the entire height of the screen